With Jewish refugees leaving Europe to escape persecution, one of the countries that came to their rescue was the Philippines.

 “The story behind Quezon’s Game remains a reflection of the Filipino people today, a warm and welcoming culture,” Rosen said in the release.

-The film opens on January 24, 2020 in the following: province of Alberta (cities of Calgary, and Edmonton), British Columbia (Vancouver, and Surrey), Manitoba (Winnipeg), Ontario (Mississauga, Scarborough, and Toronto), Quebec (Montreal).
+The film opens on January 24, 2020 in the following: provinces of Alberta (cities of Calgary, and Edmonton), British Columbia (Vancouver, and Surrey), Manitoba (Winnipeg), Ontario (Mississauga, Scarborough, and Toronto), Quebec (Montreal).

 Quezon’s Game also screens on January 31 in the following: Alberta (Grande Prairie, and Red Deer),